ravk1234/OCR-Food-ingredients-/README.md

 ![GitHub Logo](/screen2.jpg)
 <br>
-This page consists of camera button for OCR Reading.
+This page consists of camera button for OCR Reading.We have added text to speech conversion for convinence!!